 "Seas" are used to describe the combination of wave heights and swell heights when superimposed on one another.

-"Wave and Swell Heights" are measured from the crest to the trough (typically in feet or meters).
+Whether we are discussing "Waves, Swells, or Seas," wave heights are all measured the same: From the crest to the trough (typically in feet or meters).

 So just what is NOAA Weather Radio telling us when they give us wave heights during the marine forecast?
 The first thing when listening is to determine if they are talking about waves, swells, or seas.
 Often times they may all be used in the same area forecast and as noted above, there is a difference.

-In all NWS marine weather forecasts, the "wave heights" given will always be the "Significant Wave Height," whether stipulated or not in the forecast.
+In all NWS marine weather forecasts, the heights of "Seas, Swells, or Waves" will always be the "Significant Height," whether stipulated or not in the forecast.

 Significant Wave Height is used because larger waves are more "significant" (Read Important) than smaller waves.